midl-dev/polkadot-k8s/README.md

 The sentry nodes are a StatefulSet of two pods, one in each zone.
 They connect to the peer-to-peer network.

 A private validator node performs validation operations and generates blocks.
 It connects exclusively to the two public nodes belonging to the cluster.

+The validator node uses a [Regional Persistent Disk](https://cloud.google.com/compute/docs/disks/#repds) so it can be respun quickly in the other node from the pool if the first node goes offline for any reason, for example base OS upgrade.

 # How to deploy